TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 	!!!Note
 		The public DNS/IP of the instance is available on the **EC2 dashboard** > **Instances** page.
 Select your EC2 instance and search for it in the lower part of the page.

-12. Download the required TIBCO ComputeDB distribution into this EC2 instance.
+12. Download the required TIBCO ComputeDB distribution into the EC2 instance(s).
 You can find the latest Enterprise edition release [here](https://edelivery.tibco.com/storefront/eval/tibco-computedb-enterprise-edition/prod12074.html).

     !!!Note
     	When TIBCO ComputeDB AMI is made available on AWS in the future, it will have the distribution pre-installed.
-In that case, you can jump directly to [step 15](#step15).
+In that case, you can jump directly to [step 15](#15step).

 13. Download and unzip `TIB_compute_<version>_linux.zip`, untar the tar.gz file in it and rename it to **/opt/snappydata**.

 		unzip TIB_compute_<version>_linux.zip
 		tar -xvf TIB_compute_<version>_linux.tar.gz
 		sudo mv TIB_compute_<version>_linux-bin /opt/snappydata
 		chown -R ec2-user:ec2-user /opt/snappydata